azoth-lang/azoth.language.design/hybrid-types.md

 # Hybrid Types

-In the previous version of Azoth, there would classes which were reference types allocated on the type.
+In the previous version of Azoth, there were classes which were reference types allocated on the heap.
 There were also structs which were allocated on the stack or inline in objects.
 Structs could be either `copy struct`s or `move struct`s.
 A copy struct was passed by value (i.e. copied).
-A move struct applied the rules of a `move` type which meant it had to be moved and would leave behind and a value with an `id` capability.
-A move struct would then not be very useful the ability to refer to it without `ref` and `iref` types.
+A move struct applied the rules of a `move` type which meant it had to be moved and would leave behind a value with an `id` capability.
+A move struct would then not be very useful without the ability to refer to it without `ref` and `iref` types.

 Variable references were formed with `ref`, `iref` and `var`.
 A `ref` could refer either to a binding on the stack or to a field on the heap.
 The compiler would enforce rules that ensured